Openhab-Nodes/website/content/en/userguide/scenes.md

 <split>

-A scene is a collection of selected **Thing Channel** states.
+A scene is a collection of selected **Thing Property** states.

-When you execute a *Scene*, all affected Thing Channels will be restored to the stored state.
+When you execute a *Scene*, all affected *Properties* will be restored to the stored state.

 {{< callout type="info" >}}
 #### Motivation
 A "Cooking" scene turns on all your kitchen lights to a dimmed value of 70% except the serving cabinet which is on full brightness.
 The kitchen radio is tuned in to your favorite jazz channel on a moderate volume.
 {{< /callout >}}

 {{< /colpic >}}